Director, Simpson Querrey Institute for Epigenetics

 Robert Francis Furchgott Professor of Biochemistry

-Thank you for your interest in the Simpson Querrey Center for Epigenetic Medicine.
-Our center is made possible thanks to the generosity of University trustees and supporters Louis A. Simpson ’58 and Kimberly K. Querrey.
+Thank you for your interest in the Simpson Querrey Institute for Epigenetic Medicine.
+Our institute is made possible thanks to the generosity of University trustees and supporters Louis A. Simpson ’58 and Kimberly K. Querrey.

 Although the DNA sequence within our genome is highly conserved from one individual to another, each one of us have our own unique genome sequence.
 Our genome which is comprised of the genes inherited from our mother and father is the blueprint of our life, which determines many of the characteristic traits that we normally think of such as hair and eye color, height and known genetic diseases.
 Yet, this sequence with which each person enters the world, seems to have other external “epigenetic” forces acting upon it causing certain genes to either be suppressed or expressed resulting in both positive and negative influences on an individual, and more specifically, their health.
 Epigenetics is the study of changes in the pattern of gene expression that is regulated independently of the DNA sequence itself, and depends on modifications and conformational changes of the chromatin, the basic unit of our chromosomes.

-Thank you again for your interest in our center.
+Thank you again for your interest in our institute.
 Please contact us for more information.